postsharp/Metalama.Samples/examples/change-tracking/change-tracking-2/README.md

 [!metalama-project-buttons .]

-In the previous example, we have created an aspect that does a great job at implementing the `IChangeTracking` interface.
+In the previous example, we created an aspect that does a great job of implementing the `IChangeTracking` interface.
 If the base class implements the `IChangeTracking` manually, the aspect will still work properly and call the `OnChange` method of the base class.
 However, what if the base class does _not_ contain any `OnChange` method, or if it is not protected?

 In this example, we will enhance the aspect and report a nice error if the `IChangeTracking` is implemented but the `OnChange` method does not exist or is not protected.